Culture and Customs in AfricaFaculty-Led | Social Science Zimbabwe

 Zimbabwe has a fascinating history, 16 national languages and a mixture of ethnic groups thus making it a great country from which to learn about culture and customs.
 The group will go around Zimbabwe visiting some historical and cultural heritage sites in Harare, Masvingo, Gweru, Matobos, Hwange and Victoria Falls.
 These will include the Great Zimbabwe Ruins from which the country derives its name and the majestic Victoria Falls.

 By the end of this program, students should be able to

-- Understood the impact of worldview on politics, business and community life
+- Discuss the role of worldview on politics, business and community life

-- Explored what is meant by the African Renaissance and Africa’s future in an increasingly globalized world
+- Present on the African Renaissance and Africa’s future in an increasingly globalized world

 Gertjan Van Stam

 Gertjan is Dutch and lives in Zimbabwe.
 He has been involved with strategic developments in ICT in Africa since 1987.
 He is a Research Fellow at Zimbabwe's Science and Industrial Technology Development Centre.
 He holds an MTech (cum laude) from Nelson Mandela Metropolitan University and is currently working towards a PhD in Cultural Studies.

 His research is focused on the mechanism of engendering ICTs in (rural) Africa.
 He is also a member of IEEEs Board of Directors Ad Hoc Committee for Africa.
 Gertjan has also lived in different urban and rural areas within Belgium, India, Netherlands, Swaziland and Zambia.
 He is thus a professional with broad exposure within many contexts, cultures, leadership and innovation systems.